 15. Lion’s Mane Mushroom

-Lion’s mane mushroom (Hericium erinaceus) is a mushroom that has a unique appearance and unique health benefits as well.
+Lion’s mane mushroom (Hericium erinaceus) is a unusual-looking mushroom that offers unique health benefits.

 This mainstay of Chinese medicine is said to bestow “nerves of steel and the memory of a lion.”

-Two unique groups of compounds not found anywhere else, the hericenones and the erinacines, heal and protect nerve cells, and stimulate the growth of new ones.
-(47)
+Two unique groups of compounds not found anywhere else, the hericenones and erinacines, heal and protect nerve cells, and stimulate the growth of new ones.

 Phosphatidylserine (PS) is found in particularly high concentration in brain cell membranes.

-It’s usually extracted from soy lecithin, but sunflower lecithin is considered the higher-quality form.
+It’s usually extracted from soy lecithin, but PS extracted from sunflower lecithin is considered the higher-quality form.

-PS used to be made from cow brains, but here in the US that is no longer allowed due to concerns about mad cow disease.
+PS used to be made from cow brains, but, in the US, that is no longer allowed due to concerns about mad cow disease.

-Vinpocetine is a relatively new brain booster based on vincamine, a chemical found in periwinkle (Vinca minor).
-(53)
+Vinpocetine is a relatively new brain booster based on vincamine, a chemical found in the periwinkle plant (Vinca minor).